RigsOfRods/docs.rigsofrods.org/source/gameplay/jargon.md

 ### AO, AO Bake

-Ambient occlusion, a very signifficant light/shadow effect used in 3D modelling.
+Ambient occlusion, a very significant light/shadow effect used in 3D modelling.

 AO baking is the process of automated generation of AO textures.